speakeasy/Kryptos/README.md

 Kryptos
 =======

-This is my PHP OOP code that I used to solve Kryptos K4
+This is my PHP OOP code that I used to solve Kryptos K4.

+Okay, so I didn't really solve it but I thought it was pretty cool!

 Here is the solution I found: